Charles Halloway: [quoting Shakespeare] By the pricking of my thumbs, something wicked this way comes.

 Mr. Dark: And have had for many years, I do believe.
 All that time spent living only through other men's lives.
 Dreaming only other men's dreams.
 What a waste.

-Charles Halloway: Sometimes a man can learn more form other men's dreams than he can from his own.
+Charles Halloway: Sometimes a man can learn more from other men's dreams than he can from his own.
 Come visit me, sir, if you wish to improve your education.

 Mr. Dark: I will, and I may improve yours.